 Once you have had your anaesthetic, you will be transferred into the operating room.
 The surgeon will make an incision at the front of your knee.
 The damaged parts of bone are carefully removed and replaced with the artificial knee.
-The wound is then closed with stitches and/or clips.
+The wound is then closed with stitches and/or clips and covered with a dressing and large bandage.